Press "Enter" to skip to content

 Biology plays a role too.
 When blood glucose drops low, our ability to feel empathy drops with it.
 Sitting in a hard chair prompts us to judge others more harshly.
 It’s not just the expectations of others that influence us, but nature.

 So, what do you want?
 The popular political pitch leans in the direction of being “all about me,” a materialistic approach that emphasizes what’s good for you and your ego.
 And yet, answering the question goes far deeper, if you’re willing to go there.
-What do you want for yourself, your family, your community, your country, your world…and why?
+What do you want for yourself, your family, your community, and your country…and why?

 Leave a Reply